Leaflet/Leaflet/_posts/2012-08-16-guest-post-markerclusterer-0-1-released.md

         if there is a cluster within the clustering distance, join it. else if there is an unclustered marker within the clustering distance, form a cluster with it.

+The first clustering step we do for the maximum (bottom most) zoom level, we then cluster all of the resulting markers and clusters to generate the next zoom level up and so on until we have reached the top.
+These clusters are stored in a tree (A cluster contains its child clusters) with good geospatial qualities.
+We use this tree to optimise identifying what markers and clusters are on screen at any particular zoom level.

+#### L.DistanceGrid

-L.DistanceGrid provides some nice optimization in here (Contributed by mourner of course!).
+L.DistanceGrid provides some nice optimization when clustering (Contributed by mourner of course!).

-When clustering we need to compare every marker with every other marker to try form a cluster.
+To cluster the markers we need to compare every marker with every other marker to try form a cluster.
-To make this quicker we need to reduce the set of markers we need to compare with, L.DistanceGrid does this by putting all markers on to a grid with grid size the same as the distance we need to search.
+To make this quicker we reduce the set of markers we need to compare with, L.DistanceGrid does this by putting all markers on a grid sized the same as the distance we need to search.
 Then when looking for a marker to cluster with we only need to look at markers in the grid square we are in and its immediate neighbours.
-This can be quite a big performance win as you will only look at markers that you are likely to form a cluster with. (<a href="https://github.com/danzel/Leaflet.markercluster/pull/29">check out the initial PR for numbers</a>)
+This can be quite a big performance win as we only look at markers that we are likely to form a cluster with. (<a href="https://github.com/danzel/Leaflet.markercluster/pull/29">check out the initial PR for numbers</a>)

+### Closing Words

+I hope you enjoy using the clusterer and get everything you want out of it.
+If you do use it in a public site please <a href="mailto:danzel@localhost.geek.nz">throw me an email</a> so I can check it out and potentially link it on the github site.

+If you have any issues also please log a bug on <a href="https://github.com/danzel/Leaflet.markercluster">the github page</a>.

+Enjoy!
+Dave Leaver.